ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 </config>
 ```

-After applying this configuation and reloading our optimized page at `http://local14.sevenval-fit.com` we can see the page weight has dropped from XXX to YYY.
+After applying this configuration and reloading our optimized page at `http://local14.sevenval-fit.com` we can see the page weight has dropped from XXX to YYY.

 Our PageSpeed Insights score has also improved: it now shows a score of XX, up from YY.